-These pancakes are light, airy, and fluffy.
-This base pancake recipe can be used for almost any pancakes you’d like or just plain on its own!
+These homemade pancakes taste even better than boxed pancake mixes, and they’re incredibly light, airy, and fluffy!
+This base pancake recipe can be used for almost any variations you’d like or just plain on its own!

-Nothing says good morning like a stack of freshly made pancakes, and these pancakes really do put the good in good morning!
+A stack of freshly made pancakes really do put the good in good morning!

-Saturday mornings were made for pancakes!
-I remember having pancakes from the dry pancake mix boxes you get from the store.
-They were always so so delicious and easy to make.
-But I never knew making pancakes from scratch was just as easy as the boxed version!
-Plus I can brag that I made them all myself.
-Win-win.
+I grew up on from the dry pancake mix boxes you get from the store.
+They were always amazing and easy to make.
+But making pancakes from scratch is just as easy as the boxed version, and they’re much more flavorful and rich!

 Tips: How to get fluffy pancakes: